awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 ### Specify instance user data at launch<a name="user-data-launch-instance-wizard"></a>

-Follow the procedure for launching an instance at [Launch an instance using the old launch instance wizard](launching-instance.md), but when you get to [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step) in that procedure, copy your shell script in the **User data** field, and then complete the launch procedure\.
+Follow the procedure for [launching an instance](ec2-launch-instance-wizard.md#liw-launch-instance-with-defined-parameters)\.
+The **User data** field is located in the [Advanced details](ec2-launch-instance-wizard.md#liw-advanced-details) section of the launch instance wizard\.
+Enter your shell script in the **User data** field, and then complete the instance launch procedure\.

 In the example script below, the script creates and configures our web server\.